emqx/cloud-docs/en_US/deployments/metrics.md

 | delivery_dropped_queue_full | Number of messages dropped when the message queue is full |
 | delivery_dropped_expire     | Number of messages dropped due to message expiration      |

-## Dedicated
+## Dedicated / BYOC

-Metrics of the Dedicated Plan
+Metrics of the Dedicated Plan and BYOC Plan

 ### Message